Orang-utan/Orang-utan/README.md

 ### Hey!
 I'm Daniel 👋

 I'm a student at University of Pennsylvania, studying Computer Science and Marketing / Operations Management.
-My interest lies in the intersection between web engineering and AI.
+I'm a full stack engineer.
+My technical interest lies in distributed systems and making access to computation "nomadic".

 - 🔭 I’m currently working on Pigeon.
 - 🌱 I’m currently learning distributed systems and WebAssembly.